 These roots are supposed to provide a foundation for your upper body to be in a more relaxed state, which is important to sustainably release back tension and pain (and so much more).

 It wasn’t until I slowed myself down and began practicing Tai Chi, standing meditation and internal martial arts consistently, that I realised my approach to strengthening my lower body was all backwards.

 And after supporting many people, from those suffering injuries, pain and habitual tension, to Crossfitters, Martial Artists, Yogi’s and more, to create more freedom and power within their bodies, I realised …

 I wasn’t the only one making this mistake.

-Over the years I’ve discovered some important principles, that have allowed me and many Movement Monk students to access the full power you have residing inside your legs.
+Over the years I’ve discovered some important principles, that have allowed me and many Movement Monk students to access the full power we have residing inside our legs.